Comparison guide4 min readBy Ian Rennie

 Colemak-DH Wide is a stronger opinionated move than standard Colemak-DH.
 It can make sense, but only if you genuinely want both the flatter index pattern and the wider split enough to train them together.

 The point of Colemak-DH Wide is not magic speed.
-The point is choosing a different training system and then practicing it consistently enough to make the switch worthwhile.
+The point is choosing a different training system and committing to it long enough for the switch to pay off.
+That means accepting weeks of slower typing before your new layout starts to feel natural.

 Stay with standard Colemak-DH if you want the DH benefits without adding a second geometry project.
 Move to Colemak-DH Wide only if the wider hand split and center punctuation positions are part of the actual reason you are switching.